Technology

 We at Write.law have been working for years to show lawyers and law students how technology can be a friend instead of an enemy.
 Much frustration stems from approaching technology the wrong way, pushing buttons and getting angry when things don't work like you think they should.
 But once you learn a basic framework for how technology works and how you should be incorporating tools into your workflow, it all gets easier.

-To build that framework, consider a couple of steps.
-First, understand the universe of tech tools for lawyers.
+To build that framework, consider a few steps.
+First, understand the universe of tech tools available for lawyers.
 No need to master everything, just get a basic sense of what's out there—a taxonomy.
 That will take the mystery out of tech.
-It will also ensure that when clients or colleagues are talking about tech or using new tools, you can at least follow along and ask the right questions.
-You'll also have a better sense of how tech might help you when you run into challenges.
+It will also ensure you can follow along and ask the right questions when clients or colleagues discuss tech or use new tools.
+You'll also have a better sense of how tech might assist you when facing challenges.

-In this post, let's focus on that first step: Exploring the tech universe for lawyers.
+In this post, we will concentrate on the initial step: Exploring the tech universe for lawyers.

 First, we have technology specifically created for those in the legal field—legal tech.
-This includes tools like legal-practice management software, e-discovery platforms, legal analytics, contract analysis tools, legal communications, and other tools created specifically for lawyers and other legal professionals.
+This includes tools like legal-practice management software, eDiscovery platforms, legal analytics, contract analysis tools, legal communications tools, and other tools created specifically for lawyers and other legal professionals.

-But just as important are non-legal technologies.
-These include tools that nearly all legal folks use—like Microsoft Word, Excel, or conference call software—to more advanced tools, like sophisticated AI-enabled calendars, editing programs, and much more.
+But just as important are non-legal technology tools.
+These include tools that nearly all legal folks use—like Microsoft Word, Excel, and conference call software—to more advanced tools, like sophisticated AI-enabled calendar tools, editing programs, and much more.

-For now, let's break down some of the core legal technology tools you should at least be able to recognize.
+For now, let's discuss some essential legal technology tools that you should recognize.
 Many will probably be familiar if you've been practicing a while.
-In future posts we will break down non-legal tech you should also get dangerous with, including everything from basic mobile scanners to sophisticated AI-calendaring tools.
-And later on we will cover some core strategies to help you master any new tech tool—the right way.
+In future posts we will break down non-legal tech you should also become familiar with, including everything from basic mobile scanners to sophisticated AI-calendaring tools.
+And later on, we will cover some core strategies to assist you in mastering any new tech tool correctly.

 So let's dive in.
 Here are some core legal tech categories that you should be familiar with: